(As amended at the XIXth Congress at Kathmandu, Nepal, 20 July 2025)

 (a) The funds of the Association shall be derived from:

-(ii) grants; donations and contributions; sale of publications; savings and investments; and such other sources as may be authorized by the Bureau, not inconsistent with the objects of the Associations.
+(ii) Grants; donations and contributions; sale of publications; savings and investments; and such other sources as may be authorized by the Bureau, not inconsistent with the objects of the member associations.

-(c) The bank accounts of the Association shall be operated by the Treasurer and/or such other person(s) who may be specifically authorized by the Bureau.
+(b) The financial instruments of the Association shall be operated by two persons who are specifically authorized by the Bureau.

 (a) The accounts of the Association shall be audited every year by an Audit Committee.

-(b) After every General Assembly, the Council shall elect an Audit Committee comprised of not less than three members.
+(b) After every General Assembly, the Council shall elect an Audit Committee comprising of not less than three members.

 (c) the Audit Committee shall continue to hold office until a new Audit Committee is elected after a General Assembly.